rmccoy7541/neand_sQTL/README.md

 Updates
 ----------------------------------------------------------------------------------------------------------------------------------------
+### 12/04/2018
+We met with the directors of MARCC last week and we talked about using a tool called `GNU-Parallel` which, from what I remember, is a good way to multithread jobs in a way such that if one crashes, we can pick up from where it left off or at least figure out what the problem was.
+Also, Keven wanted us to measure for him the download speed of the SRA files so he has an idea of how fast a TB downloads.
+I'm gonna do a dry run with LeafCutter and only about 10 files to see how it works, first.
+Then I'm going to study `GNU-Parallel` a bit and then email Kevin saying I don't understand it.
+For the purposes of this practice run, I'm using `for f in $PWD/*.sra; do ./sam-dump $f | samtools view -bS - > $f.bam; done` to convert the boys into `.bam` files.

+## Update
+`for f in $PWD/*.sra; do ./sam-dump $f | samtools view -bS - | tee $f.bam; done`

+I tried out the above command and it was a nightmare.
+I thought it would be readable for whatever reason.
+It would be cool if I figure out how to add like a progress bar or something just so I can monitor the progress of the conversion, but I guess I won't even have to with parallelizaiton.

 ### 11/27/2018
 Using `nohup` didn't work, or something else happened, but the cart files did not download.
 Disappointingly.
 I'm going to try again, but this time with `screen`.
 I'm going to use `./prefetch -X 50000000000 /scratch/groups/rmccoy22/sratools/cart_prj19186_201811221749.krt > /scratch/groups/rmccoy22/logs/SRA_DL.out`, with the output redirected to a `logs` folder so that the download progress can be monitored by `tail -f`.
 Just to clarify, I am using the dtn node.
 Also, Ubuntu's built-in text editor isn't working on my laptop, weirdly.